 Applications are accepted on a rolling basis.

-The application deadline to participate in the January 2019 training program is Monday, October 29 at 5:00pm.
+The application deadline to participate in the May 2019 training program is Monday, November 4th, 9:00am.
 Interviews will be held on an ongoing basis.

 Applicants must be able to attend all training sessions per their specified track.
 Once candidates in the Facilitator track have successfully completed the training program, they must co-facilitate a program in order to be certified to lead in-person programs.
 Upon successful completion of the training program and necessary certification, candidates will be invited to join the Peer Educator program.
 In order to volunteer as a Peer Educator, you must be a current student with a school affiliated with Columbia University.
 All volunteers must be in good disciplinary and academic standing with your school.
 A commitment for a minimum of two semesters (not necessarily consecutive) is expected of all volunteers.